 What Separates Jews from Gentiles?

 Jews are those who trace their heredity and lineage back to Abraham.
-They are God’s chosen nation, holy and dearly loved.
+They were God’s chosen nation, holy and dearly loved.

-They live in covenant relationship with God; they worship at the Temple; they have a prime place in God’s salvation plan.
+They lived in a covenant relationship with God; they worship at the Temple; they have a prime place in God’s salvation plan.
 Even Jesus affirmed that “salvation is from the Jews” (John 4:22).
 Much of the Bible describes God’s loving interaction with his chosen people.

 In contrast to the Jewish people, there are the Gentiles, or better yet, everyone else.
 Simply put, Gentiles are not Jewish.
 They are people who cannot trace their familial line back to one of the 12 tribes of Israel.
 Greeks, Romans, Barbarians, Scythians, Americans, and Canadians — if you are not an Israelite, you are a Gentile.